asyncapi/website/pages/blog/socketio-automatic-docs.md

 It's not quite correct (e.g. data in make_move will be passed as a dictionary not a Pydantic model), but it's good enough for our purposes.

 ### Generate Mermaid diagram
-Now let's ask ChatGPT to generate a Mermaid diagram for us as well, so we get better illustration of our server:
+Now let's ask ChatGPT to generate a Mermaid diagram for us as well, so we can get a better illustration of our server:

 >- create mermaid diagram for previous example

-I had to alter given diagram a bit, but here is the final result:
+I had to alter the given diagram a bit, but here is the final result:

 ```mermaid
 sequenceDiagram